Turbulence and transport in mirror geometries in the Large Plasma Device: Discussion

 Rotational interchange can be significant driver of the broadband turbulence spectrum in the LAPD, particularly when a biased limiter is installed.
 This observation has been confirmed by both linear simulations \citep{Popovich_2010} and biasing experiments \citep{Schaffner_2013}.

 This rotational interchange mode has the following attributes, as summarized by \citet{Jassby_transverse_1972}: flute-like ($k_\parallel=0)$, $|e\tilde{\phi}/T_e|/|\tilde{n}/n| \gtrsim 1$, radial potential phase variation $45$ to $90^\circ$, maximum possible $|e\tilde{\phi}/T_e| < 1$.
 All of these attributes are seen for the lower frequency (3 kHz) mode.
 The Vf radial phase variation when $M>1$ is not clearly seen because the coherency is dramatically reduced along the field line.
 The rotational interchange mode could couple with the drift wave at $k_\parallel = \pi / L \sim 0.37$ rad/m ($n=0.5$), which has been observed in the past \citep{Schaffner_2013} and likely present here.
-Estimates of shearing rate from the $\boldsymbol{E \times B}$ flow velocity profile (fig. \ref{fig:Vp_ExB}), calculated fluctuation ratios, and radial phase shift variation suggest that the shearing rate is sufficiently low that the Kelvin-Helmoholtz turbulence drive is not significant, if present at all.
+Estimates of shearing rate from the $\boldsymbol{E \times B}$ flow velocity profile (fig. \ref{fig:Vp_ExB}), calculated fluctuation ratios, and radial phase shift variation suggest that Kelvin-Helmholtz-driven turbulence is not significant, if present at all.
+Historically, biasing a limiter has been required to clearly observe the Kelvin-Helmholtz instability \citep{horton_vorticity_2005, Schaffner_2012, Schaffner_2013}.

 Low frequency density fluctuations may also be driven by a flute-like conducting-wall temperature-gradient instability which only requires an electron temperature gradient to grow (even with straight field lines) \citep{Berk_1991}.
 Simulations of turbulence in the LAPD suggest the possible presence of these conducting wall modes (CWM) which have the highest growth rate for $m \leq 20$ \citep{Friedman_2013}.
 This lower-$m$ mode could be responsible for the peak around $3$ kHz in the $M=1$ $I_\text{sat}$ fluctuation (fig. \ref{fig:isat_fluct_power}) and azimuthal mode numbers (fig. \ref{fig:isat-m-num}) and for the low-frequency low-$k_\parallel$ or flute-like behavior (fig. \ref{fig:kparallel-coherency}).
-This CWM may also be responsible for flatter electron temperature profiles seen in previous studies\citep{Perks_impact_2022, Schaffner_2013} (fig. \ref{fig:Te-sweeps}).
+This CWM may also be responsible for flatter electron temperature profiles seen in previous studies \citep{Perks_impact_2022, Schaffner_2013} (fig. \ref{fig:Te-sweeps}).

 These linearly unstable modes may be outgrown by a rapidly-growing nonlinear instability that couples to drift-like modes as suggested by simulations \citep{Friedman_2013}.
 This nonlinear instability is driven by the density gradient at an axial modenumber of $n=0$ and nonlinearly transfers energy to $n \neq 0$ fluctuations.